PJ64/apigw_lambda_dynamodb/README.md

 cdk deploy
 ```

-5. The API Gateway will be deployed by the stack and can be tested using the following json object
+5. The API Gateway will be deployed by the stack and can be tested using the following json object.

 ```bash
 {